-For the past two years we have produced an annual for Shetland Wool Week full of patterns and articles.The third edition will be available to pre-order in September and copies can be collected at SWW HUB or sent in the post.
+For the past three years we have produced an annual for Shetland Wool Week full of patterns and articles.The fourth edition will be available to pre-order in September and copies can be collected at SWW HUB or sent in the post.

 Please note that it is not puffin season during Shetland Wool Week.
 These comical and fascinating birds visit our cliffs from April to August.
 However, there are is a bounty of other wildlife to observe.

 For information on what to do in Shetland visit http://www.shetland.org/things

 Make sure that you’re signed up for the Shetland Wool Week newsletter for all updates.